- Learn To Ride

 The purpose of this guide is to provide all Canadian competition organizers and officials with a consistent base plan and guidelines including specific mandatory responses in cases such as lightning or a catastrophic accident to horse or human.
 Each competition, event and discipline has its own identity and specific needs.
 This is recognized and appreciated and the expectation of Equestrian Canada is that each competition will have its own unique emergency action plan appropriate to its own needs but incorporating those mandatory requirements.
 It is an Equestrian Canada rule that every competition has an emergency action plan.

-Please be aware that Manitoba Horse Council strongly recommends the following best practices in the hiring of competition officials:
+Manitoba Horse Council strongly recommends the following best practices in the hiring of competition officials:

 A written contract between the competition and official(s) drafted and signed well in advance of the competition